OscarMugendi/SemaKitu/README.md

 SemaKitu is simple, interactive web application designed to collect, rank and archive quotes that have been provided by the general public.

-App is still in its initial test phase.
+The app is still in its initial test phase.
 Any feedback or insight would be greatly appreciated.

 License MIT Copyright(c) 2021